 That is where Joe differs from both Young Kim and Ken Calvert.
 They have voted in lockstep with the same MAGA leadership that blocks bipartisan border solutions, politicizes enforcement, and then uses the chaos as a talking point.
 They attack the symptoms while refusing to fix the system.

-To address these issues, Joe will:
+To address these issues, Joe will fight to:

 🔷Increase the number of border agents and provide modern tools to stop drug trafficking, human smuggling, and cartel activity;